splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 Limitations
 =============================================================================================

-While the Splunk Distribution of the OTel Collector Add-on for AWS EKS offers numerous advantages, it is important to be aware of certain limitations:
+While the Splunk Distribution of the OpenTelemetry Collector Add-on for AWS EKS offers numerous advantages, be aware of these limitations:

-* Lack of Support for Helm Hooks and Helm Subcharts:
-  * The EKS add-on integration does not support Helm Hooks and Helm subcharts.
-Consequently, certain features that rely on these capabilities are unavailable:
+* The EKS Add-on integration doesn't support Helm hooks and Helm subcharts.
+Consequently, certain features that rely on these capabilities are unavailable, such as:

-    * Collector Secret Validation: This feature is not available as it utilizes a Helm hook.
+    * The Collector Secret Validation feature is unavailable as it uses a Helm hook.
-    * Operator-based Auto-Instrumentation: This is not supported due to its dependency on subcharts for deploying necessary components.
+    * Operator-based Auto-Instrumentation is unsupported since it relies on subcharts for deploying necessary components.

-* Single Instance Deployment:
-  * Currently, only one instance of the Splunk Distribution of the OTel Collector can be deployed per EKS cluster.
-The EKS add-ons do not yet support deploying multiple instances of add-ons.
-This limitation should be considered when planning for scale and redundancy.
+* With the EKS Add-on, you can only deploy one instance of the Splunk Distribution of the OTel Collector per EKS cluster.
+Take into account this limitation when planning for scale and redundancy.

 Install the AWS EKS Add-on
 =============================================================================================